javierdelapuente/paas-charm/docs/index.rst

 This support makes it easy to utilize existing Canonical products, such as databases, ingress and observability, in web applications.
-Flask, Django, FastAPI and Go are currently supported with additional frameworks coming soon.
+Flask, Django, FastAPI, Go, Express, and Spring Boot are currently supported with additional frameworks coming soon.

 With a few simple commands, you can set up a fully integrated and observable Kubernetes environment for your web application.
 These commands create